-For the two-phase experiment, there will be three tiers of factors, two set of block factors and one set of treatment factors.
-Hence, two-phase experiments also known as \emph{multi-tiered experiment}.
-The tier 1 and 2 consist of block factors from the Phase 2 and 1 experiments, respectively.
-The tier 3 contains the treatment factors of the overall experiments.
+The two-phase experiment involves three tiers of factors, two sets of block factors and one set of treatment factors.
+Consequently, two-phase experiments are also known as \emph{multi-tiered experiments}.
+Tiers 1 and 2 comprise block factors from the Phase 2 and 1 experiments, respectively.
+Tier 3 contains the treatment factors of the overall experiments.

-Once the structure formula for every tier of experiment is determined, the ANOVA table can be derived.
-First step is to expand the structure formulae for each tier which gives a set of terms based on the rules described by \cite{Wilkinson1973}.
-The terms from the first tier forms a initial structure of the ANOVA table.
-The terms from the second tier are included in the table under the terms of the first tier with indentation, only if the two terms from different tiers are confounded with each other.
-The confounding between the terms can be examined from the contrasts generated from each term.
-For the two-phase experiment, there is an additional tier.
-Therefore, the terms from the tier 3 are included under the terms of tier 1 or 2 with another indentation, if there is confounding between the terms from the two different tiers.
-For a more detail description of these procedures see \cite{Brien1983}.
+The ANOVA table can be obtained once the structural formula for every tier of the experiment is determined.
+The first step is to expand the structure formulae for each tier, which yields a set of terms based on the rules described by \cite{Wilkinson1973}.
+The terms from the first tier form an initial structure of the ANOVA table.
+Meanwhile, the terms from the second tier are included in the table under the terms of the first tier with indentation, and only if the two terms from different tiers are confounded.
+The confounding between the terms can be examined using the contrasts generated from each term.
+The two-phase experiment includes an additional tier.
+Therefore, the terms from tier 3 are grouped with those of tiers 1 or 2, with another indentation if confounding occurs between the terms from the two different tiers.
+For a more detailed description of these procedures see \cite{Brien1983}.

-\cite{Brien1983} concluded with idea of the randomisation procedures between the factors of different tiers can alter the relationship of factors within each tier.
-Consider an experiment arranged by the row-column design; thus, the relationship between the row and column factors should \emph{crossed}.
-However, if the treatment factor can only be randomised to the column factor; then, the treatment factor becomes confounded with the column factor.
-Consequently, the relationship between the row and column factors is then \emph{nested}.
-In summary, the experimental structure depends on the innate physical structure as well as how the randomisation procedure is employed.
+\cite{Brien1983} concluded by expressing the idea that the randomisation procedures between the factors of different tiers can alter the relationships among factors within each tier.
+Consider an experiment arranged by the row-column design, then the relationship between the row and column factors should \emph{crossed}.
+However, if the treatment factor can only be randomised to the column factor, then it becomes confounded with the column factor.
+Consequently, the relationship between the row and column factors becomes \emph{nested}.
+To summarize, the experimental structure depends on both the innate physical structure and on how the randomisation procedure is employed.

 \section{Complicated two-phase experiments}

-The rules described in \cite{Brien1983} can be difficult to apply for a complicated two-phase experiments with non-orthogonal structure.
-This is because the confounding between the terms of different tiers can be hard to examine with just their contrasts.
-Thus, \cite{Brien1999} described an algorithm which consists of fitting terms into the model by two types sweeping operations.
-The given algorithm can be used to construct the ANOVA table for any single- or two-phase experiment.
+The rules described in \cite{Brien1983} can be difficult to apply to a complicated two-phase experiment with non-orthogonal structure.
+This is because the confounding between the terms of different tiers can be hard to examine using their contrasts alone. \cite{Brien1999} thus described an algorithm that fits terms into the model using two types of sweeping operations.
+The algorithm can construct the ANOVA table for any single- or two-phase experiment.

 The sweeping operations were originally discussed by \cite{Wilkinson1970} and \cite{Payne1977}.
-The first sweep operator is the \emph{pivotal sweep} which involves the effects that are placed into a unit length vector.
-This means the data vector is projected from one vector subspace to another vector subspace, where each vector subspace is corresponding to the each term expanded from the structure formula.
-Thus, this sweeping operator can be expressed as
+The first sweep operator is the \emph{pivotal sweep} which involves the effects placed in a unit length vector.
+The data vector thus is projected from one vector subspace to another, where each vector subspace corresponds to each term expanded from the structure formula.
+This sweeping operator thus can be expressed as

 \begin{equation}